ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/README.md

 **<h4>Figure 21.
 IS1 Adjusted Recent Performance**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/assets/90933302/32baa7fb-f457-4df1-95f2-d04b99bbb5ba)
-*<h5>IS1 solve times and 'GMS Adjusted Recent Performance (GMS-ARP)' had a strong positive correlation on 15x15 puzzles (r= .74).<br>
+*<h5>IS1 solve times and 'Recent Performance Baseline (RPB)' had a strong positive correlation on 15x15 puzzles (r= .74).<br>
-GMS correlation strength on the same set of 15x15 puzzles was stronger, reaching the level of very strong correlation (r = .86).<br>*
+GMS correlation strength on the same set of 15x15 puzzles was stronger, reaching the level of very strong correlation (r = .84).<br>*

-*<h5>Correlation strengths for the early week 15x15 days (Mon-Wed) were higher than those for the later week days, and this was also true in the analyses for IS1 and the GMS.
+*<h5>Correlation strengths for the early week 15x15 days (Mon-Wed) were higher than those for the later week days, and this was also true in the analyses for IS2 and the GMS.
 This trend likely is related to the relative heterogeneity of later week puzzles, both in terms of tricks/gimmicks employed and also in general difficulty.
-The lowest puzzle day correlation for both this solver and the GMS and IS1 was for Thursday, arguably the most heterogenous puzzle day of all as there's almost always a gimmick involved (e.g., rebuses of various flavors).
+The lowest puzzle day correlation for both this solver (.14) and the GMS (.37) was for Thursday, arguably the most heterogenous puzzle day of all as there's almost always a gimmick involved (e.g., rebuses of various flavors).
 Interestingly, Friday and Saturday both had substantially lower correlations for the other individual solver analyzed (IS2) than did Thursday.
-This is another indicaton that optimally modeling individual solver performance, as compared to modeling the 'typical' solver, will be a somewhat bespoke task.*
+This finding is an indicaton that effectively modeling individual solver performance, as compared to modeling the 'typical' solver, will be a somewhat bespoke task.*

 *<h5>Correlation Strength by Puzzle Day:*<br>
-*IS1: Sun: .43, Mon: .49, Tue: .42, Wed: .30, Thu: .19, Fri: .29, Sat: .40*<br>
+*IS1: Sun: .47, Mon: .51, Tue: .38, Wed: .35, Thu: .14, Fri: .33, Sat: .40*<br>
-*GMS: Sun: .62, Mon: .54, Tue: .51, Wed: .44, Thu: .37, Fri: .40, Sat: .39*<br>
+*GMS: Sun: .63, Mon: .55, Tue: .51, Wed: .45, Thu: .37, Fri: .40, Sat: .40*<br>
 *These GMS by-puzzle day correlations are taken from the entire GMS sample in the GMS-specific analysis*

 ## Supplementary Figures

 **<h4>Supplementary Figure 1.
 IS2 10-Puzzle Solve Time Moving Averages Adjusted by GMS Performance, by Puzzle Day**